-Note also that you are using the demo certificates in a multi-server domain, Managed Server instances will fail to boot if you specify the fully-qualified DNS name.
-For information about this limitation and suggested workarounds, see "Limitation on CertGen Usage" in Securing Oracle WebLogic Server.
+Note also that if you are using the demo certificates in a multi-server domain, Managed Server instances will fail to boot if you specify the fully-qualified DNS name.
+For information about this limitation and suggested workarounds, see "Limitation on CertGen Usage" in Administering Security for Oracle WebLogic Server.

 The default TCP port that this server uses to listen for regular (non-SSL) incoming connections.

 Administrators must have the right privileges before binding to a port or else this operation will not be successful and it will render the console un-reachable.